curtwarfield/duplicacy-guide/docs/index.md

 -storage-name <name>  assign a name to the storage
 ~~~

-An example scenario will make this easier to understand.
+An example scenario will make things easier to understand.

 1. The sftp server hostname: **nacho.local**
 2. Directory to be backed up: **/home/curt/Photos**